Related Links

 Figure 3.
 This photo shows how your agar plates should be divided into quadrants and labeled.

-3. To make your bacterial lawns, you will need to work in a sterile environment.
+2. To make your bacterial lawns, you will need to work in a sterile environment.
 Work next to a lighted Bunsen burner, but be careful around the flame!
 If you have long hair, tie it back.
 Do not wear flowing sleeves, and avoid reaching across the flame.
+If a Bunsen burner is not available, work next to a lit candle.

-1. Take your E. coli culture from step 1 and gently shake it to evenly distribute the bacteria.
-Using a micropipette or sterile transfer pipette, add 500 μl of the E. coli culture to the surface of an agar plate.
+2. Put 2 drops E. coli culture on the surface of an agar plate.
 Try to put the culture in the center of the plate.

-4. After you've spread all your agar plates, wait 5 minutes for the surface of the plates to dry.
+3. After you have spread all your agar plates, wait 5 minutes for the surface of the plates to dry.
 Remember, keep those plates covered!

-5. Now you're ready to apply the negative control (sterile water) and medications to the agar plates.
+4. Now you are ready to apply the negative control (sterile water) and medications to the agar plates.

 1. Do not add any substances to the three control plates.